Athens-SDET-Meetup/chaos_experiment/README.md

 ### (3.4) Solution

 To make the consuming API more stable and fault-tolerant, you need to apply a retry mechanism for the consuming API so that when it receives the 500 status code from the get current timestamp API, it will try to make another request.
-To do this, replace the current main.go file inside the directory go-consumer-semaphore-chaos with the following code:
+To do this, replace the current main.go file inside the directory with the following code:

 ```
 //main.go